Dawn of the Dead (1978)

 Roger: It's Christmastime down there, buddy!

 Peter: Fat city, brother!
-How do we work it?
+How we gonna work it?

 Roger: If we can get into one of the department stores up top, they'll have their own escalators inside.